-The unannounced visit marked the Heads Together’s Anti-Bullying week and Stop Speak Support day .
-Heads Together is the joint patronage of Prince William, Catherine and Prince Harry under the umbrella of Royal Foundation.
+The unannounced visit marked the Heads Together’s Anti-Bullying week and Stop Speak Support day.
+Heads Together are the joint patronage of Prince William, Catherine and Prince Harry under the umbrella of Royal Foundation.

-William and Catherine with young children at BBC.
+William and Catherine with young children at the BBC.

-Today while speaking at the the BBC on Social Media and Cyberbullying, The Duke of Cambridge said,
+Today while speaking at the BBC on Social Media and Cyberbullying, The Duke of Cambridge said,

 “We have to acknowledge that much of the early optimism and hope of social media is giving way to very real concern, and even fear about its impact on our lives.
 We have seen that the technology that can allow you to develop an online community around a shared hobby or interest can also be used to organise violence.
 The new ways we have to access news from across the world are also allowing misinformation and conspiracy to pollute the public sphere.
 The tools that we use to congratulate each other on milestones and successes can also be used to normalise speech that is filled with bile and hate.
 The apps we use to make new friends, can also allow bullies to follow their targets even after they have left the classroom or the playing field.

 When I worked as an Air Ambulance pilot or travelled around the country campaigning on mental health, I met families who had suffered the ultimate loss.
 For too many, social media and messaging was supercharging the age-old problem of bullying, leaving some children to take their own lives when they felt it was unescapable.
 I did not have the answers, but I did have the ability to invite the brightest leaders and researchers in social media to sit around the table together…and see what we might do together to make the online world safer.

 I convened the Cyberbullying Taskforce not because I had any expertise in technology policy – I do not and I have never pretended to.